-- proof of a professional degree in Interior Design, or its equivalent, in the form of an official transcript of all postsecondary coursework; - two letters of recommendation from educators or employers who can attest to the applicant's potential for graduate work; - a letter from the applicant, including a statement of personal goals, objectives, motivations, and intended area of concentration; - a portfolio of student or professional design work demonstrating creative ability and professional competence (presented during interview); and - an interview with an official representative of the School of Arts and Sciences.
+- proof of a professional degree in Interior Design, or its equivalent, in the form of an official transcript of all postsecondary coursework; - two letters of recommendation from educators or employers who can attest to the applicant's potential for graduate work; - satisfactory test scores on the Graduate Record Examination (GRE) with analytical writing, or evidence of passing the examination of the National Council for Interior Design Qualification (NCIDQ) of the National Council of Architectural Registration Boards (NCARB) (see Note on page 15); - a letter from the applicant, including a statement of personal goals, objectives, motivations, and intended area of concentration; - a portfolio of student or professional design work demonstrating creative ability and professional competence (presented during the interview); and - an interview with an official representative of the School of Arts and Sciences.

-Students with a related degree must demonstrate completion of an equivalent series of prerequisites that assures an understanding of a common body of knowledge within the field.
-If a departmental review of a student's previous coursework reveals deficiencies in the common body of knowledge, the student may be required to complete undergraduate prerequisite course(s).
+Students with an Interior Design or Architecture degree must demonstrate completion of an equivalent series of prerequisites that assures an understanding of a common body of knowledge within the field.
+If a departmental review of a student's previous coursework reveals deficiencies in the common body of knowledge, the student may be required to complete additional undergraduate and/or graduate course(s).